Piyalepaşa, Beyoğlu: History

 Piyalepaşa is one of the oldest quarters in Istanbul.
 Due to its location, it has always been the focus of trade and life in the history of Istanbul.
-In the 1570s, Piali Pasha (Turkish: Piyale Paşa) commissioned a social complex comprising a mosque, madrasa, dervish lodge, school, tomb, Turkish bath and fountain in this area and the quarter is named after him.
+In the 1570s, Piali Pasha (Turkish: Piyale Paşa) commissioned a social complex comprising a mosque, madrasa, dervish lodge, school, tomb, hamam (Turkish bathhouse) and fountain in this area and the quarter is named after him.

 The residents of the neighborhoods established in Piyalepaşa Quarter during the era of Suleiman the Magnificent and Selim II were composed of masters in maritime and forging, brought as exiles from the islands, Greece and Georgia.

-Without doubt, the social complexes composed of a mosque, madrasa, school, dervish lodge, fountain and Turkish bath, commissioned by Kasım Pasha at a place close to the bank and by Piali Pasha in the direction of Okmeydanı, have played and important role in the development of Piyalepaşa.
+Without doubt, the social complexes composed of a mosque, madrasa, school, dervish lodge, fountain and hamam, commissioned by Kasım Pasha at a place close to the bank and by Piali Pasha in the direction of Okmeydanı, have played and important role in the development of Piyalepaşa.

 Another important role of the Piyalepaşa Quarter in history is that during the siege and conquest of Istanbul, which affected not only the Ottoman Emperor but also world history, the ships were moved by land from this area.